Ugur0855/Basit-Arduino-tabanli-cep-telefonu/README.md

-# Basit-Arduino-tabanli-cep-telefonu
-Basit Arduino tabanli cep telefonu
+# Simple Arduino based mobile phone

 * Basic slide to unlock for safety (like IPhone)
 * Make Calls.